coathier/mineflayer-android/README.md

+# Mineflayer-Android
+**You don't actually have to read this it was mostly for development as planning and understanding**
-Firsly, a proxy is simply something that reroutes your internet traffic and masks your IP address conceiving itself as the endpoint.
+Firstly, a proxy is simply something that reroutes your internet traffic and masks your IP address conceiving itself as the endpoint.
 A proxy means that you are running the Minecraft client on your local computer and shuting your computer of would mean that the bot would disconnect.